220328-uta-sh-net-ext/Daniel-Oszczapinski/commandsUsed.md

-##Get commands used so far during training
+##Git commands used so far during training

 git log